alexandrnikitin/blog/_drafts/high-performance-dotnet-by-example.md

 Let's take a moment and look at what we have.
 We built a tree; the tree consists of nodes.
 A node is a class, that means it's stored somewhere on the heap.
 A node (hash table) contains an array of keys and value, that array is also stored on the heap.
 All those node classed and arrays scattered around the heap without a clear access pattern.
 Accessing them CPU needs to request the memory which could lead to a number of expensive cache misses.

 What can we do here?
 We can make the CPU help us!
 Modern CPUs perform [the data prefetching optimization](https://en.wikipedia.org/wiki/Cache_prefetching) to improve execution performance.
 CPU can load instructions or data to a cache before it is actually needed.
-We need to make the CPU easy to reason about our access pattern, and consume the data sequentially.
+We need to make the CPU easy to reason about our memory access pattern, and consume the data sequentially.
 Every tree can be put into array, right?
 Why don't we put the whole tree into one array?

 All that justify us to go unsafe!

 ![Unsafe]({{ site.url }}{{ site.baseurl }}/images/high-performance-dotnet-by-example/Unsafe.jpg)

+TODO explain array

+### String traversal

-Since we are going unsafe, another interesting observation is the user agent string traversal code.
-"Unsafe" is 2 times faster.
+Since we are going unsafe, there is another interesting observation - the user agent string traversal code.
+The "managed" version of it looks like this:

 ```csharp
 for (var i = 0; i < userAgent.Length; i++)